Home Page!

 AKA: The Unnamable Returns (UK)

-Continuing directly from Ouellette's The Unamable (see 1.013 above) this movie incorporates a loose adaptation of Lovecraft's short story The Statement of Randolph Carter - the events of which, in Lovecraft's fictional chronology, probably occurs before those in his The Unnamable short story.
+Continuing directly from Ouellette's The Unamable (1988) this movie incorporates a loose adaptation of Lovecraft's short story The Statement of Randolph Carter - the events of which, in Lovecraft's fictional chronology, probably occurs before those in his The Unnamable short story.

 Content Warning: some bloody violence and nudity.